 Sunday’s election in Colombia will be a milestone in determining the future—or failure—of the country’s post-conflict 'Reconstruction.’

-Instead, a delicate, tedious, and often troublesome peace forged in the heat of many sultry Havana nights must now survive the onslaught of ambitious politicians eager to make a career out of its imperfections back home.
+But this year the agreement must survive the onslaught of ambitious politicians eager to make a career out of its imperfections.

-Willing to stoke the fires of popular dissatisfaction with what is, admittedly, an often merciful deal, conservative candidates across the political spectrum have risen up to slay the dragon of Santos’ peace deal with FARC and proclaim a new holy war against what they see as coca-fueled castrochavismo.
+Willing to stoke the fires of popular dissatisfaction with an agreement that many see as overly forgiving, conservative candidates across the political spectrum have risen up to slay the dragon of Santos’ peace deal with FARC, proclaiming a new holy war against what they see as coca-fueled castrochavismo.

 Chief among them is Sunday’s purported front-runner, Ivan Duque, a 41-year old lawyer with little political experience who’s thought to have 38% of voting intention.

-Yet another protégé of former President Alvaro Uribe, President Santos’ mentor-turned-archrival, Duque was elected to the senate in 2014 and rose to national prominence in 2016 as one of the most vocal opponents of the peace referendum.
+Yet another protégé of former President Álvaro Uribe, President Santos’ mentor-turned-archrival, Duque was elected to the senate in 2014 and came to national prominence in 2016 as one of the most vocal opponents of the peace referendum.

-Leading the underdog ‘NO’ campaign to a notorious surprise victory in November 2016—a nonbinding vote politely jettisoned by Santos to salvage the Nobel’s timeless reputation—Duque’s star has only risen since.
+Leading the underdog ‘NO’ campaign to a notorious surprise victory in November 2016—a nonbinding vote politely proffered by Santos to salvage the Nobel’s timeless reputation—Duque’s star has only risen since.

 In the country’s March 11 parliamentary elections—the first held since the peace deal went into effect—Duque won 3.9 million votes and over two-thirds of conservative primary votes to lead the conservative coalition into Sunday’s contest.